defndaines/bank-machine/README.md

 of account numbers, please copy/paste the text of your file into the project file, /resources/files/machine_file.txt.
 (Please keep the file name the same.)

-Then run the following to ensure proper formatting has been maintained in this file:
+It is recommended to perform the following test to ensure proper formatting has been maintained in this file:

-    $ lein test
+    $ lein test bank-machine.content-test

 The proper formatting is as follows:
  - each line is 27 chars long